 If the Minister let us down on the first Sunday, perhaps the weather will not now anyway and people will be able to get hay from those grounds on which they were debarred from cutting hay on 1 July.
 I have always said that calendar farming is a nonsense because one quite simply cannot have a situation where one can predict what the weather is going to be like and therefore tell people to farm in accordance with the calendar.
 One cannot do that.
 One could often have a better January or February than July or August when it comes to spreading slurry and other such business.
 Those are things that have to be taken into account.

 I was not in the Chamber but I heard Deputy Fitzmaurice's contribution.
 I thought it was worthwhile and sound and nothing less than I would have expected from him.
 It is nice for people to know what they are talking about when it comes to burning.
 It is also nice for them to understand how important burning is and to have a common sense approach.
 There are only certain times of the year when one can burn, quite simply because the place will bloody well not burn.
 The killing thing about it is that when one does not want it to burn, it will burn and if one wants it to burn one cannot get it to burn at all.
 That is the climate we are living in.
-People think that we can legislate while ignoring common sense issues such as the weather, the climate and we are living in, but allowances must be made for such issues.
+People think that we can legislate while ignoring common sense issues such as the weather, and the climate we are living in, but allowances must be made for such issues.
 That is why I would like to see common sense prevail.
 We went from one extreme to the other.
 Hills were overgrown, then completely bare and now they are overgrown again because of people in Europe and various forums making laws when they did not know the first thing about what they were talking about.
 If any of them had a bit of practical common sense they would not engage in half the nonsense and rubbish they talk.
 More reports are compiled and forums brought together and very little good comes out of an awful lot of them.
 All it takes is a bit of practical common sense to know what we need in rural Ireland to survive, to keep places in order and from being overgrown and to make sure that vegetation that should be burnt to allow regeneration is burnt at a time when it can be burnt and not to have some person with a suit telling people when they should try to burn it and when they should not try to burn it.